Educational Theatre Association’s Theatre Education Community

 - Do you have the rights?
 Use caution when discussing products.
 Information posted on the lists and in the libraries is available for all to see, and comments are subject to libel, slander, and antitrust laws.
 No commercial messages or advertisements are permitted.
 Other participants have the right to reproduce postings and content unless you specify otherwise.

 - SHHHHH!
 The participants themselves do the best monitoring of a community.
-If you see any inappropriate or offensive content, please click on “Report Abuse to a Moderator.”
+If you see any inappropriate or offensive content, please click on “Mark as Inappropriate.”
 We do not discuss any user’s account with another user, so your report will remain anonymous, as will the actions we have taken.

 - Listen, and then react.
 Before responding to a post, read all comments to be sure duplicate information isn’t submitted.
 Be as concise as possible and stay on topic.
 This is a searchable knowledge base, so carefully word the subject line of all messages so that your posts can be easily located by others looking for similar resources.